dbzl-project11/dbzl-project11.github.io/rules/testing.md

         - 1 elimination round (formatted as: 1 4v4 1R)
         - Once a week.
         - These requests do not stack, use it or lose it.
-        - 4v4 requests must be submitted by Thursday 11:59pm CST.
+        - 4v4 requests must be submitted by Thursday 11:59pm EST.
+    - 5v5
+        - 1 elimination round (formatted as 1 5v5 1R)
+        - once a month on the first week of the month.
+        - These requests do not stack, use it or lose it
+        - 5v5 requests must be submitted by Thursday, 11:59 pm EST the first week of the month.

 3. All tests may have a full 7 point build with the following caveats.

     - Team potara limitations do not apply.
 For example, in a 4 v4, you can have Dende's Healing on each member of your team.
     - Unless specifically requested, you will be testing on your current home map.
+    - You may use boosts as if you were boosting during the regular season.

 4. Once Base rosters have been decided, you may only test the forms declared *or* higher forms.
 Lower form testing is not permitted after that.